 Facilities Management is responsible for snow removal and ice abatement from all general fund areas on both Main and East campus.
 These areas include most campus streets, sidewalks and building entries.
 The Outdoor Services division provides all of the equipment operators and performs about half of the shoveling during the day.
 The Campus Building Services division provides about half of the hand shoveling during the day and all of the night time shoveling.

 In addition, Outdoor Services provides snow removal and ice abatement for Research Park and Grandview Terrace under separate service agreements.

-Comments or questions can be sent to Don Inglis, Outdoor Services Manager.
+Comments or questions can be sent to Don Inglis, Outdoor Services Manager for Facilities Management Operations.